sweattep/modern_quotes/README.md

 >Fatigue and sleep deprivation are correlated to mandatory and voluntary overtime and are also associated with work-related accidents

+>involuntary job loss for older adults was connected to health declines and even morbidity

 >Nothing is more readily believed than what&mdash;regardless of the truth&mdash;meets our wishes and illusions half-way

 >integrity trumps status, profile, ego and personality